-Nothing accompanies turkey, cranberry sauce and stuffing quite like creamy, savory gravy.
+Nothing accompanies turkey, cranberry sauce and stuffing quite like savory, creamy gravy — it’s as eagerly anticipated as the bird itself!
 Gravy is especially delicious when made from the turkey pan drippings left behind after roasting your bird, which are thickened with a roux (a mixture of butter and flour) and enhanced with turkey or chicken stock.
 You can also flavor the gravy with sherry, Madeira or other wine.

 All-Purpose Pan Gravy

 About 1 1/2 cups chicken or turkey stock